-Gifted teachers understand that any deep mathematical domain is something that has to be explored from multiple directions, gaining structural insights and developing a variety of perceptual and thinking skills of ever increasing power.
-That includes learning new constructs, new reasoning procedures, learning to detect partial or erroneous understanding, and finding out how to remedy such deficiencies.
-The work of Wiese and Sloman presents some conjectures about some of the information-processing mechanisms involved.
+Gifted teachers understand that any deep mathematical domain has to be explored from multiple directions, gaining structural insights and developing a variety of perceptual and thinking skills of ever increasing power: learning new constructs, new reasoning procedures, learning to detect deficiencies in understanding, and finding out how to remedy them.
+Our work and Wiese's (Wiese, 2007) provide conjectures about some of the information-processing mechanisms involved.
 As far as I know, nobody has tried giving a robot such capabilities.
-Simplified versions should be achievable soon.
+Simplified versions should be attempted.
+It seems that no other known species has an information-processing architecture able to support all this - and neither does a newborn human infant.
+We need to understand not "core concepts" (Spelke, 2000) so much as core architecture-building mechanisms.

-6 Internal Construction Competences
+3.4 Internal Construction Competences